-This past January, when the first US Covid-19 case was discovered, we all felt our world turn upside down by something we couldn’t see, let alone control.
-From what we’ve had to endure this year, saying that it’s been hard would be a drastic understatement.
+When the first US Covid-19 case was discovered last year, we all felt our world turn upside down.
+From what we’ve had to endure, saying that it’s been challenging would be a drastic understatement.

 For some, it’s been mentally exhausting.
-All the hand washing, disinfecting, and worrying about contamination can get to a person.
-And for those of us who’ve contracted the virus or had loved ones affected, well, it’s been downright scary.
-Through it all, though, many have found a silver lining, gaining a greater strength and appreciation for what matters most.
+All the hand washing, disinfecting, and worrying can get to a person.
+And for those of us who’ve contracted the virus or had loved ones affected, well, it’s been scary.
+Through it all, though, many have found a silver lining, gaining greater strength and appreciation for what matters most.

 When Will The Clubs Open?